sedonaprice/mosdef_dv/README.md

 ######Launch program:
 Navigate to the directory where you would like to run the DV.
-The program will automatically create the folder "mosdef_dv_data" (if it doesn't already exist), which will contain the DB and path information.
+The program will automatically create the folder "mosdef_dv_data" (if it doesn't already exist), which holds the necessary DB and path information.
 __You must always run MOSDEF DV from this directory to keep using the current DB and previously set paths.__